 However, some astute Tanzanian entrepreneurs are already making significant inroads into the internet access industry.

-The information Communication Technology sector is expanding every day in Tanzania.
+The Information Communication Technology sector is expanding every day in Tanzania.
 Investors can tap on the growing population to provide communication outlets and modern technology such as mobile phone services.

-Provision of Internet connectivity will enhance economic growth in Tanzania.
+The provision of Internet connectivity will enhance economic growth in Tanzania.
 The size of the local ICT market is estimated at US$ 500 million.

-We are home a large number of highly educated and innovative talent – We are known for innovation as demonstrated by the all very well-known M-Pesa Software for some of the best banks in the world.
+We are home to a large number of highly educated and innovative talent – We are known for innovation as demonstrated by the all very well-known M-Pesa Software for some of the best banks in the world.

 All the above factors coupled with the friendly business environment and an innovative culture have made Tanzania a premier outsourcing destination.